What is in this booklet?

 Most people with arthritis prefer to retain as much independence as possible.
 If one partner is taking on the role of carer, s/he will need to find the right balance between providing help and support and not overprotecting their partner.
-The arc booklet ‘Caring for a Person with Arthritis‘ gives more advice on this, but the important thing is to discuss the situation with your partner.

 With time every couple can adapt to the challenge of arthritis, although some couples do so more easily than others.
 Many couples find that their relationship becomes stronger as a result of the increased sharing of activities and the discussion this entails.